 Project Executive (Improvement)

-As Improvement Executive, Catherine-Rose is focused on balancing concrete shifts in resource/spending with incremental changes in practice.
+As Improvement Executive, Kate is focused on balancing concrete shifts in resource/spending with incremental changes in practice.
 She has a focus on wider systems change and works with partners to promote concrete changes in outputs and embed long-term engagement.